 Investigate the Teacher Activity

 During the first few days of school, it’s incredibly important for my students to get to know me and for me to get to know all 150 of them.
 In the past, I used to bore my students with a “Get to Know Miss G” slideshow, but a few years ago, I came up with a much more engaging, student-centered, and kinesthetic activity to replace it!
 I call it my “Investigate the Teacher” Challenge.
 Instead of telling them all about myself, I make them to do the hard work of getting to know me by thoroughly investigating my room for clues about my personality, teaching style, expectations, hobbies, etc. This engaging activity forces my students to get moving, collaborating, and critically thinking on the first day of school, plus it breaks the ice and helps them get to know me!
 It’s a great way to introduce essential skills like observing evidence, making inferences, discussing interpretations, and summarizing conclusions.
 In other words, it tricks them into a whole lot of learning!
 Plus, it’s so entertaining to read through their inferences, and sometimes it feels like a bucket filler from all of their kind compliments from their first impression of me!
-I’ve done this for 3 years now, and I don’t ever want to do anything different on day 1 (and that says a lot, because if you know me, you know that I ALWAYS change things up from year to year).
-You can check out my editable version of this activity here!
+I’ve done this for 4 years now, and I don’t ever want to do anything different on day 1 (and that says a lot, because if you know me, you know that I ALWAYS change things up from year to year).
+I’ve even done this activity while teaching online, and it was a great way to build classroom community from the start.
+You can check out my print and digital/distance versions of this activity here!

 Icebreakers are essential to building relationships and creating a positive classroom culture.
 I’ve tried different icebreakers over the years, but here are a few of my favorite ideas: